 Equity price risk is the risk that quoted equity investments will depreciate in value due to movements in the quoted equity prices.
-The Bank has a few listed equity exposures in the available-for-sale portfolio.
+The Bank has a few listed equity exposures in the investments at fair value through equity portfolio.
 The price movement of these exposures are closely monitored by the Bank and reported to the management.